goaaats/FFXIVRichPresence/README.md

 Components:
 * FFXIVRichPresenceRunner: Reads game memory via [Nhaama](https://github.com/goaaats/Nhaama), fetches needed data via xivapi and updates discord presence via [DiscordRPC](https://github.com/Lachee/discord-rpc-csharp)
-* dump64: Gets ran by the game if in the game folder and launches FFXIVRichPresenceRunner.
+* ~~dump64: Gets ran by the game if in the game folder and launches FFXIVRichPresenceRunner.~~ (not needed anymore due to the launcher)

 Maintenance:
 * Fix pointers and offsets in Definitions.cs and definitions.json for live updates